JuliaDynamics/DrWatson.jl/docs/src/index.md

 ## Functionality

-Think of the core aspects of DrWatson as independent islands connected by bridges.
-If you don't like the approach of one of the islands, you don't have to use it to take advantage of DrWatson!

 * [Project Setup](@ref) : A universal project structure and functions that allow you to consistently and robustly navigate through your project, no matter where it is located on your hard drive.
 * [Naming Simulations](@ref) : A robust and deterministic scheme for naming and handling your containers.
-* [Saving Tools](@ref) : Tools for safely saving and loading your data, tagging the Git commit ID to your saved files, and more.
+* [Saving Tools](@ref) : Tools for safely saving and loading your data, tagging the Git commit ID to your saved files, safety when tagging with dirty repos, and more.
 * [Running & Listing Simulations](@ref): Tools for producing tables of existing simulations/data, adding runs to such tables, preparing batch parameter containers, and more.

+Think of these core aspects of DrWatson as independent islands connected by bridges.
+If you don't like the approach of one of the islands, you don't have to use it to take advantage of DrWatson!

 Applications of DrWatson are demonstrated the [Real World Examples](@ref) page.
 All of these examples are taken from code of real scientific projects that use DrWatson.